-The Board adopts the Administrative Law Judge's findings of fact with the exception of the final paragraph.
+The Board adopts the Administrative Law Judge's findings of fact

-The Pandemic has resulted in a widespread decline in demand, and as a result the Claimant experienced a substantial loss of income starting in April 2020 and lasting through the end of July, 2020.
+The Pandemic has resulted in a widespread decline in demand, and as a result the Claimant experienced a substantial loss of income.

 RESONING AND CONCLUSIONS OF LAW

 The Coronavirus Aid, Relief, and Economic Security Act, Public Law 116-136, Sec.
 2102 provides for unemployment benefit assistance to any covered individual for any weeks beginning on or after January 27, 2020 and ending on or before December 31, 2020, during which the individual is unemployed, partially unemployed, or unable to work due to COVID-19.